 Instructions

-- Add the wine and sage and bring to a simmer before adding the pumpkin and stock.
+• Add the sage and fry before adding the pumpkin and stock.
 Put the lid on and leave to cook on a low heat for about half an hour.

-- Blitz the soup with a hand blender until smooth, then add the cream and stir.
+• Blitz the soup with a hand blender until smooth, then add the cream and wine and stir.
 Taste and season again if needed.
+Try not to let the soup boil now.
 If the soup has a slight bitter taste from the wine, add a teaspoon of agave syrup or sugar to sweeten.

 If you liked this recipe you may also like: